 In other words, the written document revoking the power needs to contain language that expresses the principal's clear intent to end their POA relationship with the agent(s).
 (California Probate Code Section 4150-4155)

 Principals need to understand that they can make an immediate revocation if necessary.
-When revoking the POA, here are the steps principals should take.
+To take the POA away from someone, the principal should follow the next steps:

 Step 1.
 Prepare the revocation